Luna 9

 Luna 9 (Луна-9), internal designation Ye-6 No.13, was an uncrewed space mission of the Soviet Union's Luna programme.
-On 3 February 1966, the Luna 9 spacecraft became the first spacecraft to achieve a survivable landing on a celestial body.
+On 3 February 1966, the Luna 9 spacecraft became the first spacecraft to achieve a soft landing on the Moon and return imagery from its surface.

 Spacecraft

+The spacecraft and lander capsule, combined, weighed 1538 kg and was 2.7 meters tall.
+It commenced the main descent, and shortly before its controlled impact ejected the lander capsule.